ModelOriented/modelDown/cran-comments.md

 There were no ERRORs or WARNINGs

-There were 2 NOTEs:
+There were 1 NOTEs:

 * Possibly mis-spelled words in DESCRIPTION:
     * NCN (14:59) - It's polish abbreviation for "Narodowe Centrum Nauki"
     * explainers (8:31) - It's proper name introduced in DALEX package.
-It describes object that contains ML model and additional information for it
+It describes object that contains ML model with addiitional meta informations

-* Suggests or Enhances not in mainstream repositories (also suggested but not available for checking):
-    * drifter - package is part of our organisation and is not published to cran yet.
-Repository could be found here: https://github.com/ModelOriented/drifter.
-It's not required for main functionality of modelDown.